The Ultimate Step by Step Guide to SEO

 3. Make your Site Content Local-centric

 Infuse your content with your location where appropriate.
-Write in your blog about local happenings, events and industry specific content affecting your region.
+Write about local happenings, events, and industry-specific content affecting your region in your blog.

 4. Create Internal Links

-Insure good crawlability by creating relevant internal links from blog content to location-based product or service pages.
+Ensure good crawl ability by creating relevant internal links from blog content to location-based product or service pages.

 5. Setup your Google My Business Listing